-According to the Austrian biologist dr. Ferdinand Regner in 1998 DNA analysis is the Riesling from a probably natural cross between (Vitis vinifera sylvestris x Traminer ) x White Heunisch ( Gouais blanc ) emerged.
-From the wild grape come the small berries and the frost hardiness from the Traminer the spicy notes and the Heunisch brought late maturity, robustness and acid potential.
-It should be noted that although Gouais Blanc, but the participation of wild grape and Traminer are not secured.
-The rare variety Red Riesling is not a precursor, according to DNA analysis, but one mutation of the white Riesling and the variety Blue Riesling comes from the Traminer.
+According to the Austrian biologist Dr. Ferdinand Regner carried out in 1998 DNA analysis is the Riesling from a presumably natural cross between (Vitis vinifera sylvestris x Traminer ) x White Heisch ( Gouais Blanc ) emerged.
+Of the wild grape stem from the small berries and the frost hardiness, from the Traminer the spicy Notes and the Heunisch brought in late maturity, robustness and acid potential.
+It should be noted that although Gouais Blanc, the participation of wild grape and traminer is not guaranteed.
+The rare kind of game Red Riesling is not a precursor according to DNA analysis, but one mutation of the white Riesling and the variety Blue Riesling comes from the Traminer.
 The white Riesling may be on the ground morphological No similarities with the varieties Crouchen.
 Menu Pineau.
 Pedro Ximénez.
 Räuschling or Sauvignonasse be confused.
 There is no genetic relationship to Riesling (Graševina), whose lineage is unknown.
 The prestigious name Riesling has often been misleading and sometimes misused around the world:

-There are more cultivated areas in Bulgaria (1,170 ha), England (1 ha), France especially Alsace (3.513 ha), Greece (2 ha), Israel.
+There is more acreage in Bulgaria (1,170 ha), England (1 ha), France especially Alsace (3,513 ha), Greece (2 ha), Israel.
 Italy (446 ha), Kazakhstan (111 ha), Croatia (676 ha), Luxembourg (121 ha), Moldova (1,343 ha), Austria (1,863 ha), Portugal (18 ha), Russia (882 ha), Switzerland (12 ha), Slovakia (605 ha), Slovenia (676 ha), Spain (161 ha), Czech Republic (1,181 ha), Turkey (3 ha), Ukraine (2,702 ha) and Hungary (1,304 ha).

-In overseas, there are cultivated areas in Argentina (89 ha), Australia (4,114 ha), Brazil (9 ha), Chile (367 ha), China (437 ha), Japan (11 ha), Canada (871 ha), New Zealand (979 ha), South Africa (211 ha) and Uruguay (15 ha).
-In the United States This is a total of 4,852 ha in the states California (1,550 ha), Michigan. new York (276 ha), Oregon (314 ha) and Washington (2,558 hours).
-In San Francisco, California, in 2007, the International Riesling Foundation founded.
-The variety occupied a total of 49,997 hectares of vineyards in 2010 with an upward trend (in 2000 there were 43,166 hectares).
-It lies in the worldwide varieties ranking on rank 18.
+There are acreages in overseas Argentina (89 ha), Australia (4,114 ha), Brazil (9 ha), Chile (367 ha), China (437 ha), Japan (11 ha), Canada (871 ha), New Zealand (979 ha), South Africa (211 ha) and Uruguay (15 ha).
+In the United States this is a total of 4,852 ha in the states California (1,550 ha), Michigan. new York (276 ha), Oregon (314 ha) and Washington (2,558 h).
+In 2007 in San Francisco (California) International Riesling Foundation founded.
+The variety occupied a total of 49,997 hectares of vineyards in 2010 with an increasing tendency (in 2000 there were 43,166 hectares).
+It is in the worldwide varieties ranking in 18th place.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)